 After being married for a few years, Zainab’s husband hardly spent any time with her and was always out with his friends.
-Zainab felt neglected and alone.
-Whenever she complained about it her husband would beat her.
+She felt neglected and alone.
+Whenever Zainab complained about it her husband would beat her.

 Zainab’s family moved into a mud house.
 She began to sell small amounts of soup condiments on a table in front of the house to help her make ends meet and pay for her and her children’s food, which her husband frequently refused to pay for.

 “The turning point in my life is when I joined Women for Women International.
 I heard about the program from a participant who graduated, and decided to join because she told me that I would receive both emotional and financial support from the program.”

 “During the sessions on decision-making and women’s rights, my eyes were opened.
 It made me appreciate myself more as a human being.
 I thought that only men had rights to everything.
 I never believed that I had rights, nor did I understand gender equality.
 I have always been taught that a woman has no right until marriage, and when married, her right ends with caring for her family.
 If she had to claim any other right, it had to be given to her by her husband.
 Learning that I was born with all my rights was very interesting.

 “Practicing what I learned was not easy, because I have always revered my husband.
 At first, it turned out badly for me since he took my respect for granted.
 On one occasion, he beat me and asked me to leave the house.
 Usually, when my husband would insult or beat me, I would look for somewhere to sit and then cry my eyes out.
 After some time, I would go and apologize to him.